Last updated

 Encoding

-• file_size must reflect the original binary file size, not the encoded string.
+• file_size must reflect the original binary file size of the file in bytes, not the length of the base64 encoded string.

 • Files are uploaded in an encoded format and stored securely.